yfme/codex-i18n/README.md

 **full‑auto** while the directory is _not_ tracked by Git, so you always have a safety net.

-Coming soon: you’ll be able to whitelist specific commands to auto‑execute with the network enabled, once we’re confident in additional safeguards.
+Coming soon: you'll be able to whitelist specific commands to auto‑execute with the network enabled, once we're confident in additional safeguards.

 ### Platform sandboxing details